RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-signature-provider.md

 }
 ```

-Now you can inject it to the request client:
+Now you can inject it into the request client:

 ```typescript
 import MySignatureProvider from 'mySignatureProvider';